-In the thirteenth chapter of Acts the Apostle Paul said, "Therefore let it be known to you, brethren," verse 38, "that through Him," that is through Christ, "forgiveness of sins is proclaimed to you."
-That is a great verse and that's the essential element of the Christian message.
+In the 13th chapter of Acts the apostle Paul said, "Therefore let it be known to you, brethren," verse 38, "that through Him," that is through Christ, "forgiveness of sins is proclaimed to you."
+Acts 10:38, that is a great verse and that's the essential element of the Christian message.
 We preach the forgiveness of sins.
 In Ephesians chapter 1 and verse 7, familiar words, "In Him," that is in Christ, "the beloved One, we have redemption through His blood, the forgiveness of our trespasses according to the riches of His grace."
-And then chapter 4 verse 32, "Be ye kind one to another, tender hearted, forgiving each other just as God in Christ has also forgiven you," that's the great theme of the Christian message.
-If you want to know what is distinctive about Christianity, that is it.
-God will forgive all your sins which changes forever your relationship to Him.
+And then chapter 4, verse 32, "Be ye kind one to another, tender-hearted, forgiving each other just as God in Christ has also forgiven you."
+That's the great theme of the Christian message.
+If you want to know what is distinctive about Christianity that is it.
+God will forgive all your sins, which changes forever your relationship to Him.
 Instead of being your judge, He becomes your friend.
 In fact, He becomes your Father.
-Instead of sending you to hell in an act of just retribution, He takes you to heaven in an act of gracious blessing.
-And all because your sins have been forgiven.
-That is the message that Christ came to preach and to provide that forgiveness He had to die on the cross and take the judgment of God for sinners.
+Instead of sending you to hell in an act of just retribution, He takes you to heaven in an act of gracious blessing, and all because your sins have been forgiven.
+That is the message that Christ came to preach.
+And to provide that forgiveness He had to die on the cross and take the judgment of God for sinners.
 Their judgment having been rendered on Christ, God could then forgive those who repent and come to Him.

-When God identifies Himself specifically in Exodus chapter 34 and verses 6 and 7, this is how the Lord identifies Himself.
-"The Lord, the Lord God, compassionate and gracious, slow to anger and abounding in loving kindness and truth, who keeps loving kindness for thousands, who forgives iniquity, transgression and sin."
+When God identifies Himself specifically in Exodus chapter 34 in verses 6 and 7, this is how the Lord identifies Himself.
+"The Lord, the Lord God, compassionate and gracious, slow to anger and abounding in loving-kindness and truth, who keeps loving-kindness for thousands, who forgives iniquity, transgression and sin."
 Three synonyms were used by God when He said that to sum up the completeness of God's forgiveness.
 He is a compassionate God.
 He is a gracious God.
 He is slow to anger.
-He abounds in loving kindness, which is an Old Testament word for grace.
-And He forgives iniquity, transgression and sin.
+He abounds in loving-kindness, which is an Old Testament word for grace.
+And He forgives iniquity, transgression, and sin.
 That's His desire, that's His nature.
-That is why from the very outset of the Fall, God set in motion a redemptive plan by which He could grant forgiveness, putting all the guilt of all who repent on Jesus Christ who died as the sacrifice, the substitute for sinners.
-Nehemiah chapter 9 verse 17 says, "You are a God of forgiveness, gracious and compassionate, slow to anger and abounding in loving kindness."
+That is why from the very outset at the Fall God set in motion a redemptive plan by which He could grant forgiveness, putting all the guilt of all who repent on Jesus Christ, who died as the sacrifice, the substitute for sinners.
+Nehemiah chapter 9 verse 17 says, "You are a God of forgiveness, gracious and compassionate, slow to anger and abounding in loving-kindness."
 And that echoes the words of Exodus 34.

 To show how extensive that forgiveness is, Psalm 103:12, "As far as the east is from the west, so far as He removed our transgressions from us."
 How far is the east is from the west?
 That's infinite.

-He has already solved the dilemma for us, though, we know He's God.
+He has already solved the dilemma for us, though.
+We know He's God.
 How do we know that?
 Well Luke has made it abundantly clear.
 There is the testimony of angels.
 There's the testimony of Zacharias and Elizabeth.
 There's the testimony of Joseph and Mary.
 There's the testimony of Anna and Simeon.
 There's the testimony of the shepherds who heard the angelic chorus.
 There is the testimony of John the Baptist.
-There's the testimony of the Holy Spirit that descended upon Him at His baptism, the testimony of the Father whose voice came out of heaven, "This is My beloved Son in whom I am well pleased."
+There's the testimony of the Holy Spirit who descended upon Him at His baptism, the testimony of the Father whose voice came out of heaven, "This is My beloved Son in whom I am well pleased."
 There is the testimony again of His triumph, His vanquishing of Satan in the temptation.
 And then there's the testimony of His power over disease, and His power over demons, and His power over nature in the amazing account of the fishing story we just studied.
-All of that indicates who He is, it's unmistakable.
+All of that indicates who He is.
+It's unmistakable.
 It's not arguable.